 Assistance by donation, which goes to Free Geek to cover operating costs.

 We're always in need of extra helpers with skills and patience!

 Particular areas in demand: GNU/Linux & wireless, Ubuntu installs, hardware issues.
 Feel free to drop by and let us know you've come to help.

 We use free and open source software wherever possible, and promote the free software philosophy in other ways, such as transparent collaboration with others.
 The free software philosophy, with its emphasis on mutual assistance and freedom, is important to what we are; all of our software, documentation, and policies are open to whoever wants to avoid reinventing the wheels we've made.

-At Free Geek you will learn our Linux distro of choice: Ubuntu.
+At Free Geek you can learn our Linux distro of choice: Ubuntu.
 This version of Linux is great for novices and experts alike.
-We use it everywhere from our rack mounted servers to the public terminals in our mezzanine.
+We use it everywhere from our rack mounted servers to the staff terminals.
 You will learn how to install Ubuntu and use the Operating System.